SidrahAnjum/MS-Fabric-Projects/pharmacy-fills-data-engineering/README.md

 The watermarking here works at the file level, not the row level.
 Copy Data can't filter rows inside a CSV by a column value.
 That only works against queryable sources like the SQL database.
 Instead, the pipeline tracks file upload time and uses Copy Data's native "Filter by last modified" setting.

-There's a bug worth mentioning here, one that was found and fixed rather than just built once and left alone.
-The first version set the watermark to `current_timestamp()` after each run.
-That's simple, but it has a genuine gap.
+There's a bug worth mentioning here: a previous first version set the watermark to `current_timestamp()` after each run.
+That's simple, but it has a gap.
 If a new file landed during a run, after the Copy step already read the folder but before the watermark updated, that file's timestamp would end up older than the new watermark and get silently skipped, forever.
 The fix was to compute the watermark from the actual latest file-modified time genuinely seen, using a sequential ForEach that checks every file's real timestamp.
-That closes the gap instead of papering over it.
-It also required routing around a separate platform restriction, since Set Variable activities can't self-reference, using Microsoft's own documented temp-variable pattern.

 This was verified across a multi-run sequence: 10,080 rows, then 20,160, then 30,240, with each run only picking up its one new batch and already-processed files correctly ignored even though they sat in the same folder.

 There's also an automatic, event-driven trigger, and it's confirmed working.
 A OneLake storage event trigger, backed by a Fabric Activator (Reflex) rule, fires `pl_fills_incremental` the moment a new file lands in `Files/raw/fact_fills_raw/`.
 There's no scheduled polling and no manual run.
 This was verified live: uploading a file with no manual pipeline interaction produced an automatic run visible in Monitoring hub.

 Concurrency control was added after observing a real collision.
-Uploading two files close together produced two genuinely overlapping pipeline runs, a real race condition, not a theoretical one, confirmed by watching Monitoring hub show overlapping start and end times.
+Uploading two files close together produced two overlapping pipeline runs, confirmed by watching Monitoring hub show overlapping start and end times.
 The fix was setting the pipeline's concurrency to 1, which queues subsequent trigger-fired runs instead of running them in parallel.

 ---